Basic syntax¶

 Pyrope only supports anonymous lambdas, but the lambdas can have attributes that restrict

-the lambda functionality to combinational only (comb
+the lambda functionality to combinational only (comb), pipeline stages

 Pyrope naming for consistency: